-This all went well, except for the fact that all the other countries in the Secret Service 'Group of 5' - Australia, New Zealand, Canada and the USA, were exquisitely entertained at the best Hyatt Hotel in town.
+The conference went well.
+All the other countries in the Secret Service 'Group of five' - Australia, New Zealand, Canada and the USA, were exquisitely entertained at the best Hyatt Hotel in Canberra.

-But the cash-strapped & miserly English had to languish in a hotel chain unknown outside of Australia a long way from the event (someone quipped 'in the outback').
-We were certainly the other four nation's poor cousin this month.
+But sadly, the miserly English had to languish in an unknown Hotel a long way from the event (someone quipped 'in the outback').
+We were undoubtedly the other four nation's poor cousin this month.

-I understand we are all living in the age of austerity, but I think this is excessive.
-We're the country that invented James Bond for goodness sake...........and now James Bond presumably stays at the Holiday Inn and has to eat value meals on food vouchers?
-Where is our National Pride?
+I understand we are all living in the age of austerity, but some might say this is excessive.
+We're the country that invented James Bond for goodness sake...........
+We have always led the world in Secret Service operations.

 The top topic was Cyber Security, which is fast becoming the obsession of all Secret Service organisations.
-Strangely companies like Apple and Whatsapp still protect their data against Western agencies.
+Companies like Apple and Whatsapp still protect their data against Western agencies.

-Another topic on the agenda was the proposed enquiry into abuses committed by British undercover officers, going back to the early 1970s.
+Another topic on the agenda was the proposed inquiry into abuses committed by British undercover officers, going back to the early 1970s.

 These officers were dealing with some of the most dangerous criminal gangs in the UK and were consequently promised complete anonymity for their lifetime.
 The British Government is now going back on that promise.

-This enquiry will almost certainly uncover nothing useful, after 20,30, 40 years, yet will potentially unleash several hornets nests.
+This inquiry will almost certainly uncover nothing useful, after forty years or more, yet will potentially unleash several hornets nests.
 Is it worth it?

-If the Saudis had asked around, they would have realised that all embassies are bugged, so they are not the best place to accidentally kill/Murder someone without detection.
+If the Saudis had asked around, they would have realised that all embassies are bugged, so they are not the best location for a murder.

 Secret service monitoring of communications is undoubtedly a subject that provokes a lot of debate.
 Without a doubt, a large proportion of effective computer hacking campaigns are state-sponsored, for example: